 In 2019, the Saint John Naturalists Club, with our partners Irving Nature Park (J.D.
 Irving, Ltd.) and Nature NB, successfully engaged with the public for the first time on the conservation threat posed by human disturbance of shorebirds roosting on Saints Rest Beach.
 The project has since gained momentum and has become a major project of the Saint John Naturalists Club.

-In 2022, the project expanded by introducing weekday shifts by an official counter.
-Future plans for this project include surveying other beaches in the region to assess their importance as shorebird feeding and resting areas.
+Originally a volunteer-led weekend effort, the project expanded to include weekday shifts staffed by a paid counter.
+Future plans include surveying additional regional beaches to assess their value as shorebird feeding and resting areas.

 Support our work by becoming a volunteer